 We leave Basilicata and arrive in Calabria.
 On the Riviera dei Cedri we find Diamante.
 In 1981 the painter Nani Razetti created Operazione Murales.
 Artists came to the Calabrian town and created veritable works of art on the walls of the houses in the historic centre.

 Walking around Diamante is like taking a journey from tradition to fantasy.
 On one of the walls of the town's Mother Church is one of the most famous mosaic murals, on which you can admire the history of the region.

 2. Sicily: the independent cultural centre of Favara

 We cross the Strait and arrive in Sicily.
-In the province of Agrigento, the peripheral town of Favara has been transformed into one of the most influential independent cultural centres in the contemporary art world and one of the most exuberant projects for rethinking and rebirth of the town.
+In the province of Agrigento, the peripheral town of Favara, transformed into one of the most influential independent cultural centres in the contemporary art world and one of the most exuberant projects for the rethinking and rebirth of the town.

 In 2010 a project was born that gave life to the dream of transforming an abandoned historical centre into a cultural and tourist attraction, subverting a town's identity associated with squatting and crime into a place of art and experimentation.